seanpm2001/GitHub_Stats_A/Seasons/!OldVersions/!README/English/USA/1/1-100/README.txt

 <details open><summary><p><b>Click/tap here to expand/collapse this section</b></p></summary>

 A season is a time period in which workflow statistics run daily, and data is collected.
-Seasons typically last for 30 days, but some seasons may last longer (the only example being season 5, which was extended to let season 6 start on the first day of the month)
+Seasons typically last for 28, 29, 30, or 31 days, but some seasons may last longer (the only example being season 5, which was extended to let season 6 start on the first day of the month)

 </details>